 Interest Rate in South Korea averaged 3.07 percent from 1999 until 2020, reaching an all time high of 5.25 percent in October of 2000 and a record low of 0.50 percent in May of 2020.
 This page provides - South Korea Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 South Korea Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: The Bank of Korea

-Interest Rate in South Korea is expected to be 1.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in South Korea to stand at 1.25 in 12 months time.
-In the long-term, the South Korea Interest Rate is projected to trend around 1.25 percent in 2020, according to our econometric models.
+Interest Rate in South Korea is expected to be 0.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Interest Rate in South Korea to stand at 0.25 in 12 months time.
+In the long-term, the South Korea Interest Rate is projected to trend around 0.50 percent in 2021 and 1.00 percent in 2022, according to our econometric models.